 - Volunteering on a BIID committee, Council or working party or as a BIID membership assessor;

-- Associate members of the BIID who are undertaking the Professional Pathway as a route to BIID Registered Interior Designer status are not required to submit CPD hours.
+- Associate members of the BIID who are undertaking Pathway Support as a route to BIID Registered Interior Designer status are not required to submit CPD hours.

 - Retired and non-practising designers are also exempt from the requirement.